What Is Kratom and Kratom Addiction?

 Kratom derives its name from the Kratom tree, an evergreen in the coffee family that grows in Asian countries such as Myanmar and Thailand.
-It’s a psychoactive drug used sometimes for traditional medicine, but more often recreationally.
-Kratom is a commonly used name for Mitragyna Speciosa.
+This psychoactive drug’s used sometimes for traditional medicine, but more often recreationally.
+Kratom, a commonly used name for Mitragyna Speciosa, can be addictive.
 If you or a loved one is suffering from Kratom addiction help is available, click here to view our treatment options and begin your journey to recovery.

-Kratom can be ingested orally in a number of ways by taking capsules filled with the leafy powder, by steeping it in water and creating tea, or by mixing it with food; it can also be smoked.
+User’s ingest Kratom in a number of ways: in capsules filled with the leafy powder, steeped in water to create tea, or mixed with food.
+In addition to this, some users smoke Kratom.
 This tropical plant gives a feeling similar to opioids due to the psychoactive alkaloids present in its makeup.

-Little is known about the actual medicinal usefulness of Kratom, and its long term effects are largely unknown due to the scarcity of studies on the subject.
-The Food and Drug Administration, however, stated in a 2018 release that they found no data that suggested Kratom was useful in treating medical conditions of any kind.
+We know little about the actual medicinal usefulness of Kratom, and its long term effects are largely unknown due to the scarcity of studies on the subject.
+However, the Food and Drug Administration stated in a 2018 release that they found no data that suggested Kratom was useful in treating medical conditions of any kind.

 Effects and Side Effects

-Being both sedating and stimulating, Kratom has been employed to treat chronic pain, improve emotional well being, and in the treatment of various addictions such as opioids and alcohol.
-In addition, it has been used in Southeast Asia as a means to boost appetite and stimulate sexual arousal.
-Harsh coughs and indigestion are also commonly treated with Kratom.
-Depending on the amount of Kratom and how often it is taken, symptoms may include:
+Kratom can be being both sedating and stimulating.
+Therefore it has been used to treat chronic pain, improve emotional well being, and even in the treatment of various addictions such as opioids and alcohol.
+In addition, in Southeast Asia some use it as a means to boost appetite and stimulate sexual arousal.
+Other common uses for Kratom include harsh coughs and indigestion. symptoms of Kratom may include: